 Heckrodt has a lot of great Scavenger Hunt printables on their website, download them here.

 Along the trail is also a fun little park.
 This park was made for exploring.
-Its not your traditional park with slides and swings but a natural park at its finest.
+It’s not your traditional park with slides and swings but a natural park at its finest.
 Tunnels and holes to climb in, giant mushrooms and even a teepee.

 Round off your visit our favorite way, a picnic.
 There are lots of picnic tables.
 We topped the day off with ice cream, here are our favorite places!
-Need more ideas of things to do this summer?
+Need more ideas for things to do this summer?
 Check out our Summer Bucket List!